Graham Gooch

 appearances at Lord's.
 As captain, Matthew Engel noted, "his fanatical fitness and work-ethic gave the team more purpose than it had shown in a decade."

-After 118 Tests, aged forty-two, he retired into coaching and as team selector, before becoming a commentator.
+After 118 Tests, aged 42, he retired into coaching and as team selector, before becoming a commentator.
 In 2009 he was inducted into the ICC Cricket Hall of Fame.
 He returned to coach Essex, before becoming England batting coach in 2012.

 Overview

 Gooch was born in Whipps Cross University Hospital, Leytonstone, London.
 He was educated at Norlington School for Boys and Leyton County High School for Boys, in Leyton.

 Gooch played first-class cricket regularly between 1973 and 1997.
 Famous for his upright stance, a high bat-lift and heavy bat he became one of the most prolific run scorers top-class cricket has ever seen.
-On 8 November 2011, he received an honorary award from University of East London.
+On 8 November 2011, he received an honorary award from the University of East London.